Chris Rock’s Wrong

 everybody is buying

-I’m not sure why he’s referencing highly over-priced headphones unless that’s simply a euphemism for hip hop and/or rap music, but clearly Mr. Rock hasn’t been to a game in a ballpark other than perhaps Wrigley Field because that is the only park that still relies mostly on organ music.
+Where he errs is about the game being stuck in the past.
+What game that has been around for more than a half century isn’t beholden to the fans who built its popularity?
+I’m not sure what highly over-priced headphones has to do with anything but if he’s referring to the music being played at the ballpark a) I’m not sure many people put down $200+ for tickets so they can sit in uncomfortable seats in the dog days of summer and listen to the radio, and b) clearly Mr. Rock hasn’t been to a game in a ballpark other than perhaps Wrigley Field because that is the only park that still relies mostly on organ music.
 Every other park blares the latest tunes to an almost deafening volume between innings and each player has their own individual walk-up music.
 So if he’s hearing organ music, it’s probably Entry of the Gladiators playing inside his head because it sure isn’t what the rest of us are hearing.

 He goes on… “The fact that Howard [University], the Harvard of black colleges, doesn't even have a baseball team should give some idea of how troubling this situation has become.”